 The drive into Athens from the airport - the first view of the city is always an emotional moment for me.
 Returning to an old friend, hoping my new friends like it wondering what the days ahead will bring.

 On this page I'm going to focus on group activities more than sites.
-See our class website for a schedule of activities.
+See the rest of this section for a schedule of activities.

 Opening night dinner.
 It was cold, we were tired.
 But the food was good and we're in Greece!